SmartAdvisorOnline

 Speed in Germany is often about routing, not raw bandwidth.
 If you want a simple sanity check, use our VPN speed test guide, then compare protocols in this protocol breakdown.
 Short version: if ping jumps massively, your server choice is wrong.

-Frankfurt performance checklist Measure 3 things: ping, download stability, and reconnect behavior.
+Frankfurt performance checklist Measure 3 things: ping, download stability, and reconnect behaviour.
 Low ping Stable throughput Fast reconnect Ping Try 3 servers Frankfurt first Stability Avoid spikes Test at peak Reconnect Kill switch on No leaks

 4) Data protection & compliance: what “good” looks like